nomath4u/radiusnetworks.github.io/proximitykit/api/index.md

 * `value` The data associated with the key

-## Deleting a ibeacon
+## Deleting an attribute

-To delete a ibeacon make a delete request to the individual `ibeacon_url`.
+To delete an attribute make a delete request to the individual `ibeacon_attribute_url`.

 ```
 DELETE /api/v1/ibeacon_attributes/{ibeacon_attribute_id}